HL7/US-Core-STU3/pages/_includes/us-core-medicationstatement-intro.md

 **Profile specific implementation guidance:**

 *  The MedicationStatement and MedicationRequest resources can represent a medication, using either a code or refer to a [Medication] resource.
+    *  When referencing a Medication resource,  the resource may be [contained] or an external resource.
-The server application can choose one way or both methods,  but the client application must support both methods.
-More specific guidance is provided in the [conformance](conformance.html) resource for this profile
+    *  The server application can choose any one way or more than one method,  but if the an external reference to Medication is used, the server SHALL support the [include] parameter for searching this element.
+    *  The client application must support both methods.
+    *  Additional guidance is provided below in the Search section and in the [CapabilityStatement] section.

 #### Examples

 - [MedicationStatement-uscore-ms1](MedicationStatement-uscore-ms1.html) This example uses an inline medication code to represent the medication.
-- [MedicationStatement-uscore-ms2](MedicationStatement-uscore-ms2.html)  This example references a [contained(http://build.fhir.org/references.html#contained) Medication resource.
+- [MedicationStatement-uscore-ms2](MedicationStatement-uscore-ms2.html)  This example references a [contained](http://build.fhir.org/references.html#contained) Medication resource.
 - [MedicationStatement-uscore-ms3](Bundle-uscore-ms3.html) This example is a search [Bundle](http://build.fhir.org/bundle.html) with a MedicationStatement and an included Medication resource in the Bundle.

   [Medication Clinical Drug (RxNorm)]: valueset-us-core-medication-codes.html